General information on ranking

 • % of federal work-study funds spent on service - The percentage of federal work-study grant money spent on community service projects was used as a measure of how much colleges prioritize community service.

-• Earns Carnegie community engagement classification?
-A measure was added for whether a college received the Carnegie Community Engagement Classification, with listed colleges receiving two points.
+• Earns Carnegie community engagement classification - A measure was added for whether a college received the Carnegie Community Engagement Classification, with listed colleges receiving two points.

 • Voting engagement points - A measure of voting engagement was considered using data from the National Study of Learning, Voting, and Engagement (NSLVE) at Tufts University and the ALL IN Campus Democracy Challenge.
 Colleges could earn up to six points for fulfilling each of six criteria.